thomas-zhuo/comptia-a-plus-labs/README.md

 Collecting system information is a fundamental troubleshooting step in IT support.
 This script shows the ability to:
-- Automate repetitive diagnostic tasks with Bash
+- Automate repetitive diagnostic tasks with Bash and PowerShell
 - Capture machine state into timestamped logs
-- Work across both Linux and macOS environments
+- Work across both Linux, macOS, and Windows environments

 ## Next Steps
 Future labs will be added to this portfolio, including:
-- **Windows PowerShell script** to gather system health
-- **Networking labs** with DNS troubleshooting and Wireshark captures
+- **Advanced networking labs** with DNS troubleshooting and Wireshark captures
 - **Hardware playbooks** (e.g., SSD upgrades)
 - **Troubleshooting case studies** following the CompTIA A+ 7-step method